 When simulating in average-value mode, the time step can be increased in order to run faster simulations.
 A guideline is to increase the time step up to the smallest controller sampling time used in the model.
 In this case the sampling time is the same for the speed and current controllers and is equal to 100 µs.

-Set the sample time to 100 µs.
+time to 100 µs.
 Run the simulation.

 Notice that the simulation time is reduced.
 Observe the simulation results: the rectifier output voltage and current ripples are not represented, you can see only the average value of these signals.
 If you later try to visualize the input current, you will only see the 60 Hz fundamental component of the detailed current.